jasonlienardi/tp/docs/UserGuide.md

 FitNUS is a CLI application that aims to help combat diabetes and the overconsumption of calories, sugar, and carbohydrates.
 Our vision is to promote healthy lifestyle amongst NUS students.

-Users are able to track the meals, drinks, and exercises they have in a day and even past records.
+Users are able to track the meals, drinks, and exercises they have in a day and even view past records.

 ## Setup
 To use the app please follow the setup procedures below: